hello@onechair.io · @onechair_io on X

 $ stat --format='%y %n' scraper/**/*.py | sort

-Feb 8 · 2:17pm First line of scraper code.
-By 9:44pm that same day — 7.5 hours later — an 11-step pipeline: 15,795 search queries 9,054 HTML pages 7,000 PDFs (14GB) zero LLM cost
+Feb 8 · 2:17pm I wrote the first line of scraper code.
+By 9:44pm that same day, just 7.5 hours later, I had a working 11-step pipeline that fired 15,795 search queries, fetched 9,054 HTML pages, and downloaded 7,000 PDFs (14GB).
+Classification was entirely heuristic, zero LLM cost.

-503 of 505 Python files created in this 13-day window · 82,635 lines · 94% of the entire codebase
+When I went back and checked, 503 of 505 Python files had been written in this 13-day window · 82,635 lines · 94% of the entire codebase

 $36 for 919 universities in 45 minutes